 - A detailed description of the system or service;

-- Details of the TSP selected;
+- Details of the selected trust services categories;

 - Tests of controls and the results of testing; and

 - Optional additional information.

 It also specifies whether the service organisation complies with the AICPA TSC.

 SOC 2 audits are targeted at organizations that provide services and systems to client organizations (for example, Cloud computing, Software as a Service, Platform as a Service).

 The client company may ask the service organization to provide an assurance audit report, particularly if confidential or private data is being entrusted to the service organization.

 If your organization provides Cloud services, a SOC 2 audit report will go a long way to establishing trust with customers and stakeholders.
 A SOC 2 audit is often a prerequisite for service organizations to partner with or provide services to tier-one organizations in the supply chain.

 A SOC audit can only be performed by an independent CPA (Certified Public Accountant) or accountancy organization.

 SOC auditors are regulated by, and must adhere to specific professional standards established by, the AICPA.
 They are also required to follow specific guidance related to planning, executing, and supervising audit procedures.
 AICPA members are also required to undergo a peer review to ensure their audits are conducted in accordance with accepted auditing standards.